awcarlsson/marius-api-doc/api.rst

     void finishedBatch()

 Notify that the batch has been completed.
+Used for concurrency control.

 ::